 About my Co-Author:

-Sara Magnuson is a crafter of spiritual supplies, a reader of cards, a diviner of animals, and the co-founder of Candlesmoke Chapel.
-Her personal practice is eclectic, animistic, and ancestral.
-The guidance she provides is based in the messages of Nature and its role in how we move through this world.
+Sara Magnuson was the co-founder of Candlesmoke Chapel, a purveyor of spiritual supplies and provider of various spiritual services that was in business from 2009-2019.
+Her personal practice is eclectic, animistic, ancestral, and based in the messages of Nature and its role in how we move through this world.